-I’m so excited to share this recipe with you guys, I have been making this cheese since over a year and kept it to myself, until now.
+I’m so excited to share this recipe with you guys.
+I have been making this Hickory Smoked Vegan Cheese for over a year and have kept it to myself until now.

-I can’t find words powerful enough to express how much I love this cheese.
+I can’t find powerful words to express my love for this cheese.
 Honestly, I love it even more than my camembert and blue cheeses, even if they take more time and effort to make.
 There is just something about it, maybe the comforting smoky smell, the strong umami flavor, or its golden brown color, but this cheese just hit me.
 And I’m sure you will love it too if you give it a try.

 It’s the kind of cheese that brings back memories of smoked cheddar or even bacon.
 This smoked cheese is seriously delicious.
-The natural smoking process gives it a warm, comforting flavor you can’t get with flavorings like liquid smoke or smoked salt for example.
-It is aged for a total of 3 weeks, smoked after two and edible one week after the smoking process.
-If you can wait for one-two additional weeks it will be worth it as the flavors gain in complexity as time passes.
+The natural smoking process gives it a warm, comforting flavor you can’t get with flavorings like liquid smoke or smoked salt, for example.
+It is aged for a total of 3 weeks, smoked after two, and edible one week after the smoking process.
+If you can wait for one to two additional weeks, it will be worth it as the flavors gain in complexity as time passes.

-It starts just like any basic cashew cheese, you let the cashews soak overnight and then blend them with the cultures until smooth.
-I also added some nutritional yeast and white miso, it gives them a more pronounced nutty flavor.
-My first tries didn’t include them and something was missing, so don’t omit those two ingredients.
+It starts just like any basic cashew cheese.
+You let the cashews soak overnight and then blend them with the cultures until smooth.
+I also added some nutritional yeast and white miso.
+It gives them a more pronounced nutty flavor.
+My first tries didn’t include them; something was missing, so don’t omit those two ingredients.

-To smoke this cheese, I used a Camerons stovetop smoker, I was hesitating to buy one at first but I don’t regret it at all because you can smoke many things in it.
+To smoke this cheese, I used a Camerons stovetop smoker, I was hesitant to buy one at first, but I don’t regret it at all because you can smoke many things in it.
 Stay tuned for a post on how to use a stovetop smoker!

 After 10-12 minutes, they should be golden brown.
-At this step they will be very soft because of the heat, let them sit at least 30 minutes before transferring to a clean grid or bamboo mat.
+At this step, they will be very soft because of the heat.
+Let them sit for at least 30 minutes before transferring to a clean grid or bamboo mat.

-They are not edible right after the smoking process, the smoky taste would be too strong, that’s why you need to let them age for at least another 7 days.
+They are not edible right after the smoking process.
+The smoky taste would be too strong, so you need to let them age for at least another 7 days.
 It will allow the smoke to penetrate the interior of the cheeses and let the flavors merge.
-I like to wait 2-3 weeks after smoking, they become firmer and taste even better.
+I like to wait 2-3 weeks after smoking.
+They become firmer and taste even better.

-Everyone who tried it loved it, non-vegans included so I urge you to try it now, you won’t be disappointed!
-As always, let me know in the comments if you try this recipe!
+Everyone who tried it loved it, non-vegans included, so I urge you to try it now.
+You won’t be disappointed!
+As always, let me know in the comments if you try this Hickory Smoked Vegan Cheese recipe!

 Making the cheeses

 - Drain the soaked cashews and place them in a large glass bowl.
 Bring a pot of water to a boil and pour over the cashews.
-Let sit 1 minute, and drain.
-This step is not essential but will kill possible bad bacterias.
+Let sit for 1 minute, and drain.
+This step is not essential but will kill possible harmful bacteria.

 - Transfer the cashews to a blender, or food processor.
 Add the white miso, nutritional yeast, and filtered water.
-Blend on high speed, scraping down the sides from time to time, until you get a very smooth, yet thick texture.
+Blend on high speed, scraping down the sides from time to time, until you get a very smooth yet thick texture.
 If needed, add 1 tablespoon of water at a time until smooth.
-Do not add too much water, you want to use as least as possible otherwise the cheese will be too soft.
+Do not add too much water.
+You want to use as little as possible otherwise the cheese will be too soft.

 - Stir in the acidophilus powder from the capsules (or use mesophilic culture) and blend again for a few seconds.